 By using personalized and relevant content, instead of a hard sell, you are offering information that prospects and customers are seeking.
 The email marketing automation process will make this process easier if you put together a campaign strategy that follows the steps in the Customer Value Journey.

 As important as your strategy is, your choice of automation software is also critical.
-There are many platform choices out there, from MailChimp, designed to help small businesses with basic triggered emails, to full marketing automation and workflow solutions such as InfusionSoft and HubSpot.
+There are many platform choices out there, from MailChimp and SendGrid, designed to help small businesses with basic triggered emails, to full marketing automation and workflow solutions such as InfusionSoft and HubSpot.

 If you don't use a fully-featured platform like HubSpot, there are some nifty tools to help you stay on top of your email game, especially if you are in sales.
 One newer tool we found is Hunter - a site that helps you find email addresses and connect with the people that matter.
 They just launched a free new tool for tracking who opens your emails on Gmail.
 That way you will know right away when to best follow up.

 Email marketing automation can be one of your strongest tactics for helping you achieve your business goals.
 We’ve covered how vital automation can be in the conversion and re-engagement stages, but it’s fair to mention that it is also significant in the engage, excite and advocate stages as part of a full-funnel inbound approach.